Émile Gallé: Glass marquetry and patinated glass

 Gallé continually experimented with new techniques of glass art.
 One of his major innovations was glass marquetry, or applying layers of glass on an object.
-He attached then sheets of colored glass onto a hot glass object He could join the laminations or overlay them, adding an infinite number of layers and colors.
+He attached thin sheets of colored glass onto a hot glass object He could join the laminations or overlay them, adding an infinite number of layers and colors.
 This technique had been practiced by the Venetians during the Renaissance, but Gallé pushed it much further.
 While it allowed him almost limitless variations, it also presented great difficulties, since the glass had to be reheated for each new layer, and could easily crack.

 Another difficulty was the appearance of defects and imperfections caused by contamination of the glass paste by dust or ashes or other materials, which caused what glassmakers called "bubbles", "grease" or stitches" inside the glass.
 Galleé decided to take advantage of the defects.
 He wrote in his patent application, "Concerned about such defects, I had the idea of using them as a decorative means, which permitted me, by inducing the effect in various ways, to obtain an entirely new type of decoration, called patina."
 Gallé proposed dusting the surface of the hot glass, which would give the appearance of fabric, or thick cobweb, or other textures.
 He proposed to make further decoration the surface with engraving, sand blasting, and wheel carving, and to embed fragments of hot glass into this patina or outer layer.
 The final result would then be covered with a thin layer of clear crystal, which could be left plain or also patinated.